3JTek/General-Assembly-Notes/module-01/jquery.md

 The `$` is nothing but an alias for the jQuery library.

-If we have a look at the unminified jQuery code on [Google's CDN](https://ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.js) we can see at the bottom there is the code:
+If we have a look at the jQuery code on [Google's CDN](https://ajax.googleapis.com/ajax/libs/jquery/1.11.3/jquery.js) we can see at the bottom there is the code:

 ```
-window.jQuery = window.$ = jQuery;
+window.jQuery = window.$ = jQuery
 ```

-Essentially by using either `$` or `jQuery` followed by either a `.` or directly by `()` we can access the methods in the jQuery library.
+Essentially by using either `$` or `jQuery` we can access the methods in the jQuery library.

 ## Using jQuery